 - 1. Open the document.

 - 2. Make the changes you want in the new version.

 - 3. Choose Save As from the File menu.

 - 4. Type the name of the new version.

 - 5. Click Save.

 Appendix A

 Keyboards and Character Sets

-This appendix shows the layout of the Macintosh Classic and Macintosh LC standard keyboard, the Apple Keyboard, and the Apple Extended Keyboard II.
+This appendix shows the layout of the Apple Keyboard II, the Apple Keyboard, and the Apple Extended Keyboard II.

 "Typing Non-English Characters and Special Symbols" is at the end of this appendix.